-Two-factor authentication, user permissions and firewalls are some of the ways we protect our private information from outside sources.
-As defined by the National Institute of Standards and Technology (NIST), information security is "the protection of information and information systems from unauthorized access, use, disclosure, disruption, modification or destruction."
-Due to widespread usage of technology, the clientele in need of protection from security threats has been continuously growing.
+Due to the widespread usage of technology, organizations in need of protection from security threats has been continuously growing.
 From large global corporations to small startups, anyone using technology to help run their business needs help avoiding security breaches.

 Jobs In Information Security

 Interested in being a part of an information security team but unsure of where your skills could be best used?
 Exploring the different types of jobs available in information security can help you find an IT occupation that not only interests you but will put your information security expertise to the test.

 Some entry-level roles include:

 - Information Security Analyst- As an information security analyst, you'll keep up to date with the latest security and technology trends, and inform upper management when updates are available to better protect sensitive information.
 Your duties could also include installing security programs and firewalls and periodically testing for weaknesses in the company’s systems.
 The median salary for this role in 2021 was $102,600, according to BLS.

 - Intrusion Analyst - Intrusion analysts are responsible for administering security-related hardware and software pieces, Glassdoor reports.
 They strategize and remain prepared for security threats before they can even begin, working on the front line of an organization's security.
 In 2022 an intrusion analyst earned an average salary of $92,489.